SpotOnInc/asbestos/docs/setup.md

 # Setup

-Snowflake offers a few different ways to utilize the library depending on the functionality that you need, so `snowfake_db` offers three ways to utilize it.
+Snowflake offers a few different ways to utilize the library depending on the functionality that you need, so `asbestos` offers three ways to utilize it.

 - prebuilt cursor context manager
 - prebuilt conn object